romkatv/powerlevel10k/README.md

 *Troubleshooting*:

+- [Some prompt styles are missing from the configuration wizard](
+    #some-prompt-styles-are-missing-from-the-configuration-wizard).
 - [Question mark in prompt](#question-mark-in-prompt).
 - [Icons, glyphs or powerline symbols don't render](#icons-glyphs-or-powerline-symbols-dont-render).
 - [Sub-pixel imperfections around powerline symbols](